GridTools/gt4py/README.rst

 ~~~~~~~~~~~~~

 GT4Py uses Sphinx documentation.
-However, it is not published yet, so it needs to be built by the user.
-To do that, first install the dependencies in ``requirements-dev.txt``:
+To build the documentation install the dependencies in ``requirements-dev.txt``

 .. code-block:: bash

     $ pip install -r ./gt4py/requirements-dev.txt

-and then build the docs with:
+and then build the docs with

 .. code-block:: bash

     $ cd gt4py/docs
     $ make html  # run 'make help' for a list of targets

 Development
 ~~~~~~~~~~~

-For GT4Py developers and advanced users, it is recommended to clone the repository and use an *editable* installation of GT4Py:
+For developing GT4Py we recommend to clone the repository and use an *editable* installation of GT4Py:

 .. code-block:: bash